emmamarkle/emmamarkle.github.io/_pages/about.md

 My research centers on natural language processing (NLP), with particular interest in computational linguistics and semantics.
 I am especially passionate about multilingual and low-resource languages and advancing techniques in machine translation.

 # News
+"Generating Text from Uniform Meaning Representation" has won a Best Paper Award at AACL!

 My first-author paper "Generating Text from Uniform Meaning Representation" was nominated for the Best Paper Award at AACL!

 I will be presenting a talk about "Generating Text from Uniform Meaning Representation" at MAGICC 2025 (Amherst, MA)!